openi/openi3.0/README.txt

 OpenI Plugin for Pentaho
 =========================

 The OpenI plugin for Pentaho provides a simple and clean user interface to visualize data in OLAP cubes.
-It supports both direct Mondrian and xmla based connections like Microsoft SQL Server Analysis Services (SSAS), plus provides OpenI specific features like Explore Cube Data, custom drillthrough, etc.
+It supports both direct Mondrian and xmla based connections, plus provides OpenI specific features like Explore Cube Data, custom drillthrough, etc.

 Current Version
 ===============
-openi-plugin-0.1-alpha
+3.0.2

 Pre-requisites